AmericaTravelUnited StatesWisconsin

 (This article has affiliate links to products which we may make commission from at no extra cost to you.)

-Beautiful Small Towns In Wisconsin
+Cute Small Towns in Wisconsin

 1. Ephraim

-Where to stay in Ephraim : Eagle Harbor Inn
+Where to stay in Ephraim: Eagle Harbor Inn

 2. Baraboo